 Texts & Materials

 I tailor my lessons to the learning styles of each student, so the materials we use to explore writing and critical thinking vary from student to student depending on age, level and interest.
 For middle- and high-school students, here are some of my standbys.
-(Keep scrolling down to view examples of classic texts other Savvy Young Writer students have gotten engaged with.)
+(Keep scrolling down to view examples of classic texts other Savvy Young Writer students have engaged with.)

 Handbooks for Grammar, Technique and Development